Why are 5 million acres of Ontario farmland insured under Production Insurance each year?

 In a word: protection.

-Production Insurance protects Ontario producers from yield reductions and crop losses caused by factors beyond their control.
-Things like adverse weather, disease, wildlife and insect infestations.
+Production Insurance protects Ontario producers from yield reductions and crop losses caused by factors beyond their control, including adverse weather, disease, pests, wildlife or other uncontrollable natural perils.

-Coverage for production loss caused by on-farm labour shortages due to COVID-19
+Coverage for production losses caused by on-farm labour disruptions due to COVID-19

 What Production Insurance offers

 - Peace of mind (production level is guaranteed)

 - Affordable coverage that is cost-shared with government